donsheehy/datastructures/prose/13_trees.md

 ## If you want to get fancy...

-It was considered a great achievement in python to be able to do this kind of traversal with a generator.
+It was considered a great achievement in Python to be able to do this kind of traversal with a generator.
 Recursive generators seem a little mysterious, especially at first.
 However, if you break down this code and walk through it by hand, it will help you have a better understanding of how generators work.

 ```python {cmd id="_tree.tree_05" continue="_tree.tree_04"}
     def preorder(self):